8 cm staal

-The 8 cm staal is a 19th century Dutch field gun.
+The 8 cm staal is a 19th-century Dutch field gun.
 It replaced the 8 cm A. bronze.
 The steel barrel and carriage were made by Krupp in Essen, Germany.
 In turn the 8 cm staal would be replaced by the Krupp 7.5 cm Model 1903.
 The '8 staal' was hastily brought back into service on the eve of World War II.

 Evolution, History

 The preceding 8 cm A. Bronze

-After the Franco-Prussian War the Dutch government bought a 8.4 cm Feldkanone Ord 1871 in Switzerland.
+After the Franco-Prussian War the Dutch government bought an 8.4 cm Feldkanone Ord 1871 in Switzerland.
 This was a rifled breechloader field gun with a bronze barrel.
 The Dutch then started to produce it locally in 1874.
 In the Netherlands this gun would become known as the 8 cm A. Bronze.
 The 'A' (Achterlaad) distinguished it from the 8 cm bronze muzzle loaders, "8 cm" was short for 84 mm.
 Even while the first 8 cm A. Bronze were being produced, there was a strong debate about whether bronze was still suitable for gun barrels.

 The 8 cm staal

 In the Summer of 1876 a Dutch artillery committee held comparative trials between their 8 cm A. Bronze and Krupp 87 mm steel breechloaders.
 The results were clearly in favor of the latter.
 The committee therefore recommended to procure steel guns, but nothing was done for some years.
 By 1879 the Dutch government had decided that the 8 cm bronze BL would be replaced by either a steel or a so-called steel bronze gun (see Franz von Uchatius).
-Meanwhile three steel bronze guns were constructed in the second half of 1879.
+Meanwhile, three steel bronze guns were constructed in the second half of 1879.

 On the budget for 1880 an extraordinary demand was made of 700,000 guilders for 60 steel bronze guns.
 It was accompanied by a remark that if the trial with the steel bronze gun failed, the minister would quickly buy an equal number of steel guns.
 In 1880 the Dutch trial with steel bronze guns for the army failed unexpectedly.
-Later in 1880, the defense minister then decided to buy a 84 mm gun from Krupp.
+Later in 1880, the defense minister then decided to buy an 84 mm gun from Krupp.
 It would become known as the 8 cm staal.
 This was generally abbreviated to '8 staal'.